Tag Archives: Ireland

 APPLY

-QUEEN’S MANAGEMENT SCHOOL SUB SAHARAN AFRICA POSTGRADUATE TAUGHT SCHOLARSHIP
+QUEEN’S BUSINESS SCHOOL SCHOLARSHIPS FOR STUDENTS FROM SUB SAHARAN AFRICA

 LOCATION: Northern Ireland

-Scholarships are available exclusively for outstanding international applicants from Angola, Botswana, Burkina Faso, Cameroon, Eritrea, Ethiopia, Gambia, Ghana, Kenya, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Uganda, the United Republic of Tanzania, Zambia, or Zimbabwe who choose to study postgraduate taught programmes at Queen’s Business School.
+Queen’s Management School Sub Saharan Africa Scholarship is available exclusively for outstanding international applicants from Angola, Botswana, Burkina Faso, Cameroon, Eritrea, Ethiopia, Gambia, Ghana, Kenya, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Uganda, United Republic of Tanzania, Zambia or Zimbabwe who choose to study postgraduate taught programmes at Queen’s Business School.
+No application necessary.

 ELIGIBILITY: